ray-project/ray/doc/source/train/distributed-xgboost-lightgbm.rst

             :end-before: __lightgbm_end__

-Ray-specific params are passed in through the trainer constructors.
+Trainer constructors pass Ray-specific parameters.

 .. _train-gbdt-checkpoints:

-Save and Load XGBoost and LightGBM Checkpoints
+Save and load XGBoost and LightGBM checkpoints
 ----------------------------------------------

 When you train a new tree on every boosting round,